XRadius/http-driver/README.md

 ./service-install.sh
 ```

-Once you've followed the instructions, `http-driver` is ready for use!
+Once you've followed these instructions, `http-driver` is ready for use!

-## Usage
+# Usage

-Open [http://localhost:8080/swagger](http://localhost:8080/swagger) to view the *OpenAPI* specification.
+Open [http://127.0.0.1:8080/swagger](http://localhost:8080/swagger) to view the *OpenAPI* specification.